 Zynga (ZNGA) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the maker of "FarmVille" and other online games had lost 0.94% over the past month.
-This has lagged the Consumer Discretionary sector's gain of 3.32% and the S&P 500's gain of 3.51% in that time.
+Coming into today, shares of the maker of "FarmVille" and other online games had lost 0.72% in the past month.
+In that same time, the Consumer Discretionary sector gained 6.98%, while the S&P 500 gained 6.78%.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $0.29 per share and revenue of $1.85 billion, which would represent changes of +2800% and +18.51%, respectively, from the prior year.
+ZNGA's full-year Zacks Consensus Estimates are calling for earnings of $0.29 per share and revenue of $1.85 billion.
+These results would represent year-over-year changes of +2800% and +18.51%, respectively.

-Investors should also note any recent changes to analyst estimates for ZNGA.
+Any recent changes to analyst estimates for ZNGA should also be noted by investors.
 These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Research indicates that these estimate revisions are directly correlated with near-term share price momentum.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.